Current lab members

-Stepfanie Aguillon is an incoming postdoc in the lab interested in using hybrid zones and genomic tools to understand the speciation process.
+Stepfanie Aguillon is a Stanford Science Fellow and incoming postdoc in the lab interested in using hybrid zones and genomic tools to understand the speciation process.
 To learn more about her research and find copies of her publications, visit her website.

 Shreya Banerjee is our lab manager and leads many research projects in the lab.
 She is interested in using genomic techniques to answer evolutionary and ecological questions.

 Tris Dodge is a graduate student interested in how hybridization can enable rapid adaptation, particularly in response to human-driven environmental change.
 Tris wants to combine molecular data with field studies to understand how genome structure interacts with ecology to shape the functional consequences of hybridization.

 Quinn Langdon is a postdoc in the lab who spent her graduate career thinking about yeast hybrids in beer, wine, cider, and the wild.
 She is interested in hybrids across all life, and the evolutionary pressures and genomic consequences of hybridization.

 Ben Moran is a graduate student in the lab who is interested in how patterns of gene flow change across the spectrum from homogeneous populations to well-diverged species.
 He plans to connect the evolution of genomes under gene flow to mechanisms of reproductive isolation, and apply this knowledge to the conservation of genetic diversity in threatened populations.